 The Definitive Guide to Player Attributes; Understanding Match Engine Behavior

 The Football Manager player attributes describes a player’s characteristics and skills.
-You can say a specific set of attributes describes a player’s competency within a specific situation, whether it’s shooting the ball with accuracy, running with the ball and dribbling or mental traits, or their overall quality on a stand-alone basis.
+You can say a specific set of attributes describes a player’s competency within a specific situation, whether it’s shooting the ball with accuracy, running with the ball by dribbling, or their overall quality on a stand-alone basis.

 Content of Index